Glaucoma - Diagnosis, Symptoms, and Treatment

 Since glaucoma is most often symptomless, and you may not detect subtle changes in your vision over time, it’s a good idea to identify if you’re at risk for developing the disease.
 While it’s a little bit worrisome to imagine losing your sight permanently, the early detection and treatment of glaucoma is fairly simple.

-Having a comprehensive dilated eye exam annually is the best preventive measure, especially if you’re over the age of 60.
+Having a comprehensive dilated eye exam annually is the best way to help prevent glaucoma, especially if you’re over the age of 60.
 If you have diabetes, chronic migraines, or a family history of glaucoma, then you may be at an increased risk for glaucoma.
-Simply talk to your eye doctor.
+To get tested for glaucoma or other vision related conditions, schedule an appointment with your eye doctor.

-Use your VSP Individual Vision Plan to schedule your next appointment.
-If you don’t have vision insurance, find out how VSP can help you save on your next eye exam or pair of glasses.
+Use your VSP® Individual Vision Plan benefits and schedule an appointment with one of 38,000 VSP network doctors.
+If you don’t have vision insurance, find out how a vision plan from VSP can help you save on your next eye exam or pair of glasses.

-Information received through VSP Vision Care's social media channels is for informational purposes only and does not constitute medical advice, medical recommendations, diagnosis or treatment.
+Information received through VSP Individual Vision Plans’ social media channels is for informational purposes only and does not constitute medical advice, medical recommendations, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.

 Continue Reading